Special rules apply to land held on trust.

 If there is no nominated beneficiary, or the nomination was lodged outside of the required timeline, the trustee is assessed at the surcharge rate.
 If the beneficiary is using the land as their PPR, the trustee may nominate a PPR beneficiary for land used by that beneficiary as their PPR.

-The deadline for nominating a beneficiary for pre-2006 land was 30 June 2006.
-This deadline has passed and we do not accept late nominations.
+The deadline for nominating a beneficiary for pre-2006 land was 30 June 2006 and, apart from these two very limited circumstances, we do not accept late nominations:

 - The previously nominated beneficiary has died or the trustee has revoked their nomination.
 In this situation you can nominate a subsequent beneficiary if we consider your nomination is just and reasonable.